qutech/qtune/README.md

 The program package contains tools for the setup of a general optimization program.
 It is specifically designed for the automatic fine-tuning of semiconductor spin qubits based on gate defined quantum dots.
 An interface to the physical backend must be provided.
 With this backend, control parameters are set and target parameters are measured.
 Class names are written bold throughout the readme.
+UML class diagrams are inserted to show the dependencies of the classes, and UML activity diagrams visualize function calls.
 The package abbreviations are pd for pandas and np for numpy.

 ##Interface to the Physical Backend